tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/网络/切换私有网络服务_intl_en.md

 </dx-tabs>
 <dx-alert infotype="notice" title="">
 - Switching from a classic network to a VPC is irreversible.
 A CVM instance cannot communicate with CVM instances in classic networks after being migrated from a classic network to a VPC.
 - Before switching from a classic network to a VPC, it is necessary to create a VPC in the same region and a subnet in the same availability zone as the CVM in the classic network to be migrated in advance.
-For details, see [Creating VPCs] (https://intl.cloud.Tencent.com/document/product/215/31805).
+For details, see [Creating VPCs](https://intl.cloud.tencent.com/document/product/215/31805).
 - After determining the network attribute of the instance, [switch to VPC](#changeVPC) as required.
 </dx-alert>